 Create a safe, comfortable routine so when your muse shows up she will feel welcome.

 Realize that her main job, like infants, is to create messes.
 Therefore, give her space to make big ones.
 You can clean them up later.
 Avoid distraction while you’re spending time with her.
 No email and no Facebook, please.

 I have been writing for most of my life.
-My practice has yielded poems, essays, journal entries and a few short stories.
+My craft has yielded poems, essays, journal entries, several flash fiction short stories, and a half-finished screenplay.
 I became an accomplished technical and legal writer through my career as a paralegal.
-I have also written a lot about spirituality.
+I have also written a lot about recovery and spirituality.
 Unfortunately, I have never been published.
 I am not always confident when I write.
-When it comes to creative works, I often fail to finish the project.
+When it comes to creative works, I fail to finish the project.
 I have fifty-seven pages of a screenplay which is stuck somewhere in the middle of the second act.
 I am struggling with a short story based on an event from my teenage years.
-Hopefully, I will finish it and do the necessary rewrites in time to submit it to this year’s Writer’s Digest writing competition, which has a deadline of May 4th.

 I came to realize that something was wrong in my creative life.
 It seemed I’d lost touch with my muse.
 I would often sit and stare at a blank document on my laptop, unable to think of a single thing to write about.
 I would wake up from a wild dream, ready to put fantasy into words.
 The dream was complicated and wonderful and aroused a plethora of emotions.
 So why couldn’t I write?
 Why wouldn’t the words come?
 This did not make sense.
 It was as if something was blocking me.
 Something was standing in the way.
 This continued for quite some time.
 It became very frustrating.
 I had this terrible feeling that time was slipping away.
 That maybe I was not a writer after all.
 When I could see no hope, I headed to the local book store.